+Healthy people are naturally psychic, because they listen to themselves and their bodies.
 You are what you eat.
-Fresh food equals fresh ideas, and a good diet is vital when your business depends on staying psychic and picking up subtle frequencies.
+Fresh food equals fresh ideas, and a good diet is vital when, (like me), your business depends on intuition and being on ‘spiritual call’ 24/7.

 Here’s what Jasmine covered in her organic cooking class: